Morrison Healthcare Dietetic Internship

 Admission to the Graduate School requires: overall 3.0 GPA, an overall 3.0 GPA in the last 60 semester hours, or a 3.0 GPA in a graduate program.

-If the GPA is lower than recommended, students may be considered for admission on a Permission to Continue Status.
-For further information see:
+Students may be considered for admission on a Permission to Continue Status if the GPA is lower than recommended.
+For further information, see:

 https://catalog.ua.edu/graduate/about/academic-policies/admission-criteria/